-Howard Schultz, chairman, president and chief executive officer of Starbucks Coffee Company, first walked into Starbucks in Seattle’s Pike Place Market in 1981.
-Howard was drawn into conversation with these connoisseurs who took great care in not only finding and roasting the highest quality coffee, but also sharing their passion with others.
-Drawn to Seattle and its extraordinary coffee culture, Howard moved from his native New York and joined Starbucks in 1982 as director of operations and marketing when Starbucks had four stores.
+Howard Schultz, chairman, president and chief executive officer of Starbucks, first walked into Starbucks in Seattle’s Pike Place Market in 1981.
+Howard was invited into conversation with these connoisseurs who took great care in not only finding and roasting the highest quality coffee, but also sharing their passion with others.
+Drawn to Seattle and its extraordinary coffee culture, Howard moved from his native New York and joined Starbucks, in 1982, as director of operations and marketing when Starbucks had only four stores.

 A year later, in 1983, Howard traveled to Italy and became captivated with Italian coffee bars and the romance of the coffee experience.
 He had a vision to bring the Italian coffeehouse tradition to America.
 He wanted to create a place for human connection, conversation and one that fostered a sense of community – a third place between work and home.
 He left Starbucks for a short period of time to start his own Il Giornale coffeehouses and returned in August 1987 as chief executive officer to purchase Starbucks with the help of local investors.
 Today, Starbucks is the premier purveyor of the finest coffee in the world, with more than 20,000 stores in 64 countries.